makotow/docker-harvest/README.md

 ## Build / Push Image

-The Harvest and NetAppMangeability sdk (NMSDK) used will need to be downloaded and placed in the designated directory, as agree to the terms of service is required.
+The Harvest and NetAppMangeability SDK (NMSDK) used will need to be downloaded and placed in the designated directory, as agree to the terms of service is required.

 The deployment destination directory is the following location.